nimaeivazzadeh/Terraform_on_AWS/README.md

 # Terraform_on_aws.
 # includes essential code concepts to prepare infrastucture ready on AWS.
-# Involes a load balance project to run a fullstack webappication with high availability infrastructure.
-The project is which is accessible through VPC_load_balance directory.
+# Involes a load balance project to run a fullstack web appication with high availability infrastructure.
+# The project is accessible through VPC_load_balance directory.